-The northern barramundi can grow to a maximum length of about 6 feet.
+The northern barramundi grows to a maximum length of about 6 feet.

-The northern barramundi lives in the tropical coastal and fresh waters throughout northern and western Australia, as well as from the eastern edge of the Persian Gulf through China, and as far north as southern Papua New Guinea.
+The northern barramundi lives in the tropical coastal and fresh waters of northern and western Australia, as well as from the eastern edge of the Persian Gulf through China and as far north as southern Papua New Guinea.

-Other large finfish have been known to prey upon juvenile barramundi.
+Other large fish (including barramundi themselves) have been known to prey upon juvenile barramundi.
 As adults, saltwater crocodiles and humans hunt these large fish.

 Back to the Top